 Step 2: Authenticate your accounts

 Authenticating your accounts is just a fancy way to say that you need to log into whatever accounts you want to sync for the purposes of Cross Save.
-All of these accounts are technically free, so you might as well register for everything and sync it here even if you don't have the hardware to actually use the accounts.
+All of these accounts are technically free, so you might as well register for everything and sync it here, even if you don't have the hardware to actually use the accounts.

 Step 3: Choose your characters

-The next major step has you select only one set of characters to use as your primary.
+The next major step has you select only one set of characters as your primary.
 You can create up to three characters on each platform, but you have to choose just one trio and sacrifice all others.
 So you can't mix and match by teaming your PS4 Hunter up with your Xbox One Warlock.